Goals for the New Year: How to Stop Living Paycheck to Paycheck

 Working a side hustle

-Even working a few hours per week on the side can help ease the financial burden of living paycheck to paycheck.
+Even working a few hours per week on the side can help ease the financial burden of living paycheck to paycheck and improve your personal finances.
 You can use these extra funds to pay down credit card debt, student loans and car loans.
 If you have no savings, increasing your income could provide you with the means to get started.

 A part-time job doesn't need to be a part of the permanent solution, but it can help provide a bit of breathing room as you work to turn your financial situation around.